bbauska/UC-Davis-Inter-jQuery/README.md

 that&apos;s right.
 I prefer to have double quotes here I think.
 Quote there, double quotes, add an extra one for me.
 There we go.
-That will put in our source and really be good to have an attribute as well for good HTML equals \"die\".
+That will put in our source and really be good to have an attribute as well for good HTML equals &quot;die&quot;.
 You could even do this thing again if you wanted to, I&apos;m just going to leave it like that, that&apos;s fine.
 We&apos;ve added that image and that&apos;s the image for our first roll.
 We need an image for our second roll, which is going to look exactly like this, except, that this